SumerPalSingh/Capstone/README.md

-# Capstone-
-The project for my final Year

 Indian Sign Language Learning Platform
 This project is a capstone project focused on creating an Indian Sign Language (ISL) learning platform that helps users learn ISL through interactive quizzes and provides feedback using computer vision technology.